 - Cash crown.
 This year forgo the custom birthday hats and give the birthday boy or gal a crown made of money.
 With this tutorial from Big Ideas 3, you’ll create a crown with a woven pattern.
 By folding the dollar bills you’ll create a headband-like crown with a zigzag shape.
 All you need is cash, no additional tape or wire required.

 - Money cake.
 If your gift recipient is celebrating a birthday, anniversary, or graduation then consider making them a cash cake.
 This gift requires more work than other money origami projects but the final product will definitely be worth it.
 You can find tons of cash cake tutorials online.
 This example comes from Jodi McKinney at Life In Between.
 She used cash, Styrofoam discs, ribbons, candles and pins to create a three-tiered cake.
 You can find further instructions here.

 - Money lei.
 This money garland project from Once Upon a Pink Moon would be best for young kids as it combines dollar bills with a kids favorite: candy bars.
 This quick tutorial uses folded dollar bills, bright colored beads, and wire to create beautiful butterflies.
 These butterflies are then attached to cellophane a candy lei made from candy bars and colored cellophane wrap.
 For further instructions, check out the Once Upon a Pink Moon guide.

 Bonus: Gift cards.
 If you prefer giving gift cards instead of cash, check out this article.
-You’ll get helpful tips as well as a few ideas on how to personalize the gift cards.Tags: DIY crafts, DIY money tree, dollar bill origami, mindful living, money cakes
+You’ll get helpful tips as well as a few ideas on how to personalize the gift cards.Tags: DIY crafts, DIY money tree, dollar bill origami, mindfulness, money cakes